carbon-language/carbon-lang/docs/design/generics/details.md

 -   implement `Hashable`, but differently than `Song`, and
 -   implement `Printable`, inherited from `Song`.

-**Open question:** We may need additional mechanisms for changing the API in the adapter.
+**Future work:** We may need additional mechanisms for changing the API in the adapter.
 For example, to resolve conflicts we might want to be able to move the implementation of a specific interface into an [external impl](#external-impl).